Local Police Chiefs Have Broad Discretion to Suspend or Revoke a License to Carry (LTC) a Firearm in Massachusetts

 Result: Attorney Patrick J. Noonan convinces chief of police to reinstate his client’s LTC and his firearms were returned.

 Was Your License to Carry Firearm (LTC) Revoked/Suspended?

 Call 508-588-0422 For A Free Initial Consultation

 If your LTC a firearm was revoked/suspended, you need a lawyer that knows the ins and outs of this specialized area of law.
-You need an attorney that has handled ammunitions and firearms cases for clients in the past.
+You need a gun charge attorney that has handled ammunitions and firearms cases for clients in the past.
 No matter where you are located in Massachusetts, expert legal help is just a phone call away.
-To schedule a free, no-obligation case review and free consultation with an experienced Massachusetts Firearm Licensing Lawyer at The Law Offices of Gerald J. Noonan at (508) 588-0422
+To schedule a free, no-obligation case review and free consultation with an experienced Massachusetts Firearm Licensing Lawyer at The Law Offices of Gerald J. Noonan at (508) 588-0422.